top of page

 Bio

 Julia Perminova is a talented pianist and composer.
-She was born in Tyumen, which is a city in the Siberian part of Russia.
-Julia started practicing music at the age of 4.
+She was born in Tyumen, a city located in the Siberian part of Russia.
+Julia began her musical journey at the age of 4 when she started practicing music.
+A year later, she enrolled in piano classes at a local music school.
+Julia achieved success there, winning a competition for the best school anthem.

-Julia also took a part in various jazz festivals playing with musicians such as Lionel Loueke, Ronnie Cuber, Miguel Zenon, Vladimir Spivakov and the National Philharmonic Orchestra of Russia and others.
-In 2018 she released her trio album “Revival”, which was recorded in Moscow.
-In 2018 Julia moved to Europe.
-In 2021 she graduated as a European Jazz Master (EuJam) from the Jazz Institute Berlin (Germany).
+Julia has also participated in various jazz festivals, sharing the stage with renowned musicians such as Lionel Loueke, Ronnie Cuber, Miguel Zenon, Vladimir Spivakov, the National Philharmonic Orchestra of Russia, and others.
+In 2018, she released her trio album "Revival," recorded in Moscow.
+That same year, Julia relocated to Europe.
+In 2021, she completed her European Jazz Master (EuJam) program at the Jazz Institute Berlin in Germany.

-Julia always takes part in different international musical projects whilst also leading her own trio.
-Studying in different European countries Julia has performed with her original music in venues such as “Zig Zag” (Berlin), “Sunside Sunset” (Paris), “Bimhuis” (Amsterdam).
-In 2021 Julia Perminova released her solo piano album “Imagination”, which was recorded in Amsterdam.
-In the same year Julia became a member of a prestigious international jazz program "Focusyear band" (Basel, Switzerland) where she regularly performed with famous jazz artists from NY and Europe.
-In 2022 Perminova released her second solo album "Way To My Star".
-In april 2023 Julia is releasing her new album.
+Julia actively participates in different international musical projects while leading her own trio.
+Throughout her studies in various European countries, she has performed her original music at venues such as "Zig Zag" in Berlin, "Sunside Sunset" in Paris, and "Bimhuis" in Amsterdam.
+In 2021, Julia Perminova released her solo piano album "Imagination," recorded in Amsterdam.
+She also became a member of the prestigious international jazz program "Focusyear band" in Basel, Switzerland, in the same year, where she regularly performed with renowned jazz artists from New York and Europe.
+In 2022, Perminova released her second solo album, "Way To My Star."
+In June 2023, Julia released her latest album, "Freedom," which was recorded with talented young musicians from Germany, Portugal, and Ukraine.

 Videos